danfmaia/CodeQuery-API/docs/prompts.md

 ```
 TASK/FEATURE

+Query the file structure.
+Then query…

 Query the relevant file(s) in order to perform this task.

 Query the relevant file(s) in order to implement this.

+Query the relevant file(s) in order to apply this tweak.

-Query the relevant file(s) in order to resolve this issue.
+Query the relevant file(s) in order to solve this issue.
 ```

 ```